pagopa/interop-signalhub-core/README.md

 ## Overview

-Signal-hub is a platform with the aim to give to INTEROP-PLATFORM users, the chance to notify and receive a "signal" if data has been updated.
+Signal-hub is a platform with the aim to give to [interop-platform](https://github.com/pagopa/interop-be-monorepo) users, the chance to notify and receive a "signal" if data has been updated.
 More info here: https://www.interop.pagopa.it/.

 ## Architecture

-The platform has been splitted in several service, eacio h one with its scope:
+The platform has been splitted in several service, each one with its own scope:

-- [Push-signal service](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/push-signal) : Is in charge of signal's storage.
+- [Push-signal service](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/push-signal) : In charge of signal's storage.
-- [Pull-signal service](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/pull-signal): Is in charge of retrieve signals from storage.
+- [Pull-signal service](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/pull-signal): In charge of retrieve signals from storage.
 - [Persister service](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/signal-persister) : Actors in the middle between push and pull services.
-- [Eservice-event-consumer](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/eservice-event-consumer): Responsible to mantain platform sync with interop-platform (EService state)
+- [Eservice-event-consumer](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/eservice-event-consumer): Responsible to mantain platform sync with interop-platform (EService state).
-- [Purpose-event-consumer](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/purpose-event-consumer): Responsible to mantain platform sync with interop-platform (Purpose state)
+- [Purpose-event-consumer](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/purpose-event-consumer): Responsible to mantain platform sync with interop-platform (Purpose state).
 - [Agreement-event-consumer](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/agreement-event-consumer): Responsible to mantain platform sync with interop-platform (Purpose state).
 - [Clean up](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/batch-cleanup): Responsible to clean storage after a certain amount of time.

-Within package folder, there are other lib that provide utils method for the platform like:
+Within package folder, there are other libs that provide utils method for the platform like:

 - [Commons](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/commons)
 - [Kafka-connector](https://github.com/pagopa/interop-signalhub-core/tree/main/packages/kafka-connector)